 To put this in perspective, it’s estimated that eight hundred and eighty billion photographs are now taken annually, with anywhere between ten and seventeen percent of those being selfies.
 There are about ninety photos of me from infancy to eighteen.
 A kid born today will have that many pictures taken before they even leave the maternity ward, most of them posted to Facebook or Instagram where they will have a trending hashtag before their first diaper is changed.
 By the time a child can say “cheese,” they will know exactly how to pose so that they look good in pictures.

-When my daughter was married a little over a year ago, there was a photographer and a videographer involved—which is a good thing because most of the day was a blur.
+When my daughter got married almost three years ago, there was a photographer and a videographer involved—which is a good thing because most of the day was a blur.
 I certainly remember the moments, but as most large, important events tend to be; it was an out-of-body experience.

 When my daughter and son-in-law came over with two discs full of wedding pictures, we all settled in and looked at hundreds of digital images of the day.
 She looked beautiful, of course, and each moment was captured with a photojournalistic perspective that made the day come alive again.
 My impression after looking at the pictures was exactly the same as it was at the end of the wedding day: Everybody looked happy.